Santa Maria da Feira: Economy

 Santa Maria da Feira is a heavily industrialized municipality and is famous for its several cork transforming and shoe factories.
 The town is the headquarters of Amorim corporation.
 The seat of the municipality is Feira, famous for its medieval castle which was the residence of Portugal's first king, Afonso Henriques, for a short period of time.
 The castle, located at the top of a hill, was of considerable strategic importance during its time.

 Every year, in summer, a medieval festival takes place in Santa Maria da Feira - the Viagem Medieval - during which the city goes back to the Middle Ages.

 Architecture

 The municipality's sights include the Convento do Espírito Santo (convent), the Igreja da Misericórdia (church; 18th century), and the Rua Direita (street; 18th and 19th century architecture).
 However, its greatest landmark is the castelo Santa Maria da Feira Castle, from the 11th century.

 Culture

 The municipal holiday is January 20.
 It's the day when the whole municipality celebrates the Fogaceiras.
 The Fogaceiras is a special local holiday.
 During the Middle Ages, the lands of Santa Maria (as it was known back then) were infested by the dark plague.
-To get rid of this calamity, the locals offered a sweet roll, called fogaça, to the patron saint Saint Sebastien.
+To get rid of this calamity, the locals offered a sweet roll, called fogaça, to the patron saint Saint Sebastian.
 The Fogaceiras have been celebrated for five hundred years, since the eradication of the dark plague.

 The municipality has a science museum, the Visionarium.